 Prior to entering the ministry, Reverend Manish served as a U.S. diplomat during the Clinton administration.

-Reverend Cassandra has been a member of UUAA since 2013 and previously served as the Assistant Minister for Spiritual Growth & Development.
-Now as Executive Minister, she is our Head of Operations and oversees the alignment of all of our programming with the congregation’s Vision.
+Reverend Cassandra has been a member of UUAA since 2013 and previously served as the Assistant Minister for Spiritual Growth & Development and Executive Minister.
+Now as Minister of Community Life, her focus is on small group ministries, social activities, communications, and adult enrichment opportunities.

 Carter Smith is a conductor and performer from Baton Rouge, Louisiana.
 He is excited to join the UUAA community in August of 2021.
 In addition to his current position, he is also in the final stages of completing a Doctor of Musical Arts degree at Michigan State University.